 Management of sharps Standard Employers have effective arrangements in place to manage the risks from sharps injuries.
-This should be read in conjunction with the hazardous substances' standard.
+This should be read in conjunction with the hazardous substances standard.
 Rationale Sharps injuries are a well-known risk in the health and social care sector.
-Sharps contaminated with an infected patient's blood can transmit more than 20 diseases, including hepatitis B, C, and human immunodeficiency virus (HIV).
+Sharps contaminated with an infected patient's blood can transmit more than 20 diseases, including hepatitis B, C and human immunodeficiency virus (HIV).
 Because of this transmission risk, sharps injuries can cause worry and stress to the many thousands who receive them.
-Legal Reference The Health and Safety at Work etc Act 1974 The Management of Health and Safety at Work Regulations 1999 Control of Substances Hazardous to Health Regulations 2002 Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 Health and Safety (Sharps Instruments in Healthcare) Regulations 2013 (Sharp Regulations) Criteria Evidence Legal References The organisation has suitable sharps management policies and procedures in place.
+Legal Reference The Health and Safety at Work etc Act 1974 The Management of Health and Safety at Work Regulations 1999 Control of Substances Hazardous to Health Regulations 2002 Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 Health and Safety (Sharps Instruments in Healthcare) Regulations 2013 (Sharp Regulations) Criteria Evidence Legal References Observations The organisation has suitable sharps management policies and procedures in place.
 Policies and procedures Management of Health and Safety at work Regulation 1999, Regulation 10 Suitable and sufficient risk assessments have been completed.
-Risk register Generic and local risk assessments Local procedures Control of Substances Hazardous to Health Regulations 2002, Regulation 6 Management of Health and Safety at work Regulation 1999, Regulation 3 These risks are reflected in the corporate and local risk register.
+Risk register Generic and local risk assessments Local procedures Control of Substances Hazardous to Health Regulations 2002, Regulation 6 These risks are reflected in the corporate and local risk register. · Management of Health and Safety at work Regulation 1999, Regulation 3